-- They are NOT a scheme smallholder (see definition Annex 1). - The total size of their oil palm production area is - smaller than or equal to 50 hectares(ha) if no threshold is defined in a National Interpretation; OR - smaller than or equal to the maximum size defined in a National Interpretation (e.g., for Indonesia this implies threshold size is 25 ha or below and for Ecuador 75 ha or below). - They have the enforceable decision-making power on the operation of the land and production practices. - They have the freedom to choose how they utilise the land, type of crops to plant, and how to manage them (how they organise, manage and finance the land). - They meet any further criteria relative to the applicability of this standard as provided in the National Interpretation of their country.
+- They are NOT a scheme smallholder (see definition Annex 1). - The total size of their oil palm production area is - Less than or equal to 50 hectares (ha) according to the AIPH decision, endorsed by the CINIWG; OR - They have the enforceable decision-making power on the operation of the land and production practices. - They have the freedom to choose how they utilise the land, type of crops to plant, and how to manage them (how they organise, manage and finance the land). - They meet any further criteria relative to the applicability of this standard as provided in the Côte d'Ivoire National Interpretation.